Adapting our service to COVID-19

-In light of the COVID-19 pandemic, we have been supporting our Members, their families, and our Buddy volunteers.
+In light of the COVID-19 pandemic, we have given extra support to all members of our community.

-From the start of the coronavirus outbreak, we quickly adapted our service to meet our communities needs.
+From the start of the coronavirus outbreak, we quickly adapted our service to meet our communities’ needs during this crisis.
 This helped mitigate the profound impact of lockdown whilst following UK government guidelines to help reduce the spread of the virus.

 How have we adapted our service?

 Regular updates on government changes to social distancing measures.

 Policies, advice and instructions on how our service can operate to adhere to government guidance and abide by social distancing.

 Thorough risk and safety assessments of our processes and procedures.